-The profit for the year, after taxation, amounted to £2,447,000 (2021: £8,794,000).
+The profit for the year, after taxation, amounted to £10,891k (2023: £1,332k).

-During the year a dividend of £Nil was paid (2021: £Nil).
-No final dividend is proposed (2021: £Nil).
+During the year no dividends were proposed (2023: £Nil) or paid (2023: £Nil).

 Corporate governance arrangements

 Rolls-Royce plc is the Company's key stakeholder in the leasing model; the entities interact when Rolls-Royce plc requests the provision of a lease engine to support an obligation and the Company provides the solution.
 The costs of performing the activity are charged back to Rolls-Royce plc and the relevant contract which required the service.